-In subsequent years, Patricia has been involved with many school organizations.
-Her involvement in both the Lamplighter and Shelton schools in Dallas provided her with a deep understanding of the value a strong community can make in a child’s education.
-These experiences proved very valuable as she took on the role of PTA President at Booker T. Washington High School for the Performing and Visual Arts where she tripled the size of membership and created new parent education programs.
-Through her work with the Booker T. community, Patricia became involved in broader public education issues impacting not only the Dallas ISD students but all students in Texas.
+These experiences proved valuable as she took on the role as PTA President at Booker T. Washington High School for the Performing and Visual Arts where she tripled the size of membership and helped create new parent empowerment programs.
+Through her work with the Booker T. community, Patricia became involved in state level education policy impacting not only Dallas ISD students but all students in Texas.
 Like many parents before her, advocacy for her own daughter Dillon ignited a passion and desire to affect change for all children.
 She partnered with other city leaders to create Leadership ISD in 2011 so others like her could learn about the challenges facing our public schools and find their own pathway to advocacy and civic leadership.

-Patricia recently served as part of the Strive National Equity in Education Fellowship where she worked as part of a four person Dallas Team with four other city teams to develop a plan to address educational equity in each community.
+Patricia served as part of the Strive National Equity in Education Fellowship where she worked as part of a four person Dallas Team with four other city teams to develop a plan to address educational inequities in Dallas.
 In addition to this Fellowship, Patricia served as a part of the Dallas Public Voices Fellowship and is currently part of the Truth, Racial Healing, & Transformation Fellowship.
 In addition to these Fellowships, Patricia served on the following boards and committees in support of education; Booker T. Washington Arts Advisory Board, Woodrow Wilson High School Community Foundation, Conrad High School Academies Advisory Committee, Commit!
-Leadership Council, and the DISD Public School Choice Advisory Committee and the District of Innovation Advisory Committee.
+Leadership Council, DISD Public School Choice Advisory Committee, and the District of Innovation Advisory Committee.

 Patricia completed her undergraduate work in Communications at the University of Texas, Dallas and her graduate work in Conflict Management at Southern Methodist University.
 Her daughter, Dillon, graduated from Dallas ISD and attended Carnegie Mellon University.
 Patricia and her husband, Tony Bell, reside in northwest Dallas.